 Why it’s worthy: Along with the period-perfect production design and soundtrack, director Richard Linklater allows “Dazed and Confused” to live and breathe like a loose, spontaneous animal, which goes a long way toward selling the humor and heartbreak of the messy, thrilling, hormone-drenched experience of adolescence.
 Matthew McConaughey’s brief but quotable scenes aside, the ensemble cast pulls equal weight in recreating an agreeable day in the life of white, middle-class Texas teens.

-Why it’s worthy: Despite its lesser sequels, this influential comedy remains an unassailable giant in the stoner-movie genre.
-That’s due as much to the achingly funny supporting performances (particularly John Witherspoon’s) as much as the fact that it humanely showed another side of an inner-city world that had been glorified as a gangster-rap paradise/hell in music and movies prior to that.
+Why it’s worthy: Despite its lesser sequels, this influential comedy remains a giant in the stoner-movie genre.
+That’s due as much to the achingly funny supporting performances (particularly John Witherspoon’s) as much as the fact that it humanely showed another side of an inner-city world that had been glorified as a gangster-rap paradise/hell in music videos and movies prior to that.